Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 2nd July 2017 (Quarter 2).

 As I am not a player and am not running a tournament, but am solely interested in assessing who are GB&I’s best amateur golfers, my personal preference is for the SPWAR.

-The GBCAR provides an interesting aggregation of the two leading amateur rankings.
+The GBCAR provides an interesting aggregation of the two leading amateur rankings and gives me something to do at each quarter end.

 Appendix 3 – Previous Golf Bible Combined Amateur Rankings